Blake Emory

 The movement extends a body of work he and his brother James have built together for over two decades, including the earlier Neo-Renaissance movement, both rooted in the same belief: that original thought, not imitation, is the artist's real responsibility.

 Beyond canvas and sculpture, Emory works in experimental and visual storytelling through film.
-His short film The Ethereal builds on his painted work, an immersive narrative exploring transformation, identity, and the metaphysical, blending original art, conceptual design, and surreal performance into a single continuous visual language.
+His short film The Ethereal: Episode I builds on his painted work, an immersive narrative exploring transformation, identity, and the metaphysical, blending original art, conceptual design, and surreal performance into a single continuous visual language.

 Emory works in large-scale public art alongside his studio practice.
 His monumental Babe Ruth sculpture, unveiled in St. Petersburg, Florida, reimagines an icon of American legacy through a modern, expressive lens, bringing the same optical intensity that defines his paintings into three-dimensional public space.

-That same instinct to push past a single medium runs through the rest of his practice.
+That same instinct to push past a single medium runs through everything.
 Emory has also launched his own branded spirit, Emory Vodka, depicting his name and original artwork on the bottle.

 Born